Create stunning crochet projects with this easy pattern for an African Flower Granny Square!

 Construction of the African Flower Square

 You are probably familiar with the crochet hexagon motif that is a popular african flower design.
 The squared version in this post has 8 petals, while the hexagon flower has 6.
+My granny hexagon has six sides and is an easy motif to crochet!

 You will need to know how to make several basic stitches, including chain, slip stitch, single crochet, half double crochet, double crochet and treble crochet.